Knowledge base

-1000 FAQs, 500 tutorials and explanatory videos.
+1000 FAQs, 500 tutorials and instructional videos.
 Here, there are only solutions!

-Understanding the difference between Domain, Subdomain, and Alias
+Understanding the Difference Between Domain, Subdomain, and Alias

 - Although they are related, these three elements (Domain, Subdomain, and Alias) have different functions and purposes.